-Each summer the Long Island community is plagued with devastating stories of boating trips gone awry.
-It was only a year ago that Dr. Richard Melucci of John T Mather Memorial Hospital drowned in the Long Island Sound.
-Dr. Melucci was an avid boater who fell off his 25-foot vessel while out with his wife.
-Unfortunately, stories such as these are all too common for Long Island residents.
-Even the most experienced boaters can fall prey to unforeseeable changes in the waters temperament.
+Each summer, the Long Island community is plagued with stories of boating mishaps.
+In 2017, Dr. Richard Melucci of John T Mather Memorial Hospital drowned in the Long Island Sound.
+He was an avid boater who fell off his 25-foot vessel while out with his wife.
+Unfortunately, stories like these are too familiar for Long Island residents.

 With boating comes risk, but there are ways to prepare you and your family.
-New York State law requires individuals born after May 1st, 1996 to complete a boating education course before operating a motorboat.
-Children ten years and younger are not permitted to operate a motorboat under any circumstances.
-Boat Owners have 120 days from the date of purchase to complete a boating registration course.
+New York State law requires individuals born after May 1st, 1996, to complete a boating education course before operating a motorboat.
+Children ten years and younger are not permitted to drive a motorboat under any circumstances.
+Boat owners have 120 days from the date of purchase to complete a boating registration course.

-Persons under the age of fourteen may not operate a personal watercraft, such as a Jet Ski, without completing a boater safety certificate.
-Boating certificates can be completed through the NYS Parks Department, U.S. Coast Guard Auxiliary or numerous approved online providers.
+Persons under fourteen may not operate a personal watercraft, such as a jet ski, without completing a boater safety certificate through the NYS Parks Department, U.S. Coast Guard Auxiliary, or numerous approved online providers.

 Tips for Safe Boating

-In order to stay safe this summer here are a few simple boating rules.
+To stay safe this summer, here are a few simple boating rules.

--Ensure that all of those people who are operating the vessel have completed the necessary safety certifications.
+-Ensure that all those operating the vessel have completed the necessary safety certifications.

 -Avoid consuming alcohol until after your boating trip.
 The probability of being involved in a boating accident doubles when alcohol is involved.
 Alcohol is considered a factor in nearly 20% of boating-related fatalities each year.

--Prepare a pre-departure checklist to make sure you have all of the proper safety equipment for various weather situations.
+-Prepare a pre-departure checklist to ensure you have all of the proper safety equipment for various weather situations.